 available to them.
 He then approached his supervisor, Sgt.
 Richard Gonzalez, and proposed the idea of offering a free soccer league to at-risk and disadvantaged inner-city youth.

 The early vision was to make “good gangs” through the soccer league to help deter the youth from real gang membership.
-In the fall of 2005, with the help of the Latino Peace Officers Association (LPOA), Tony made his dream a reality.
+In the fall of 2005, with the help of a few fellow Officers, Tony made his dream a reality.
 He went out and recruited kids from South Omaha to join the league.
 He went door-to-door asking businesses for donations to fund uniforms, equipment, etc. The kids practiced in their individual neighborhoods and played games on Friday nights.
 The games were played in South Omaha and usually within walking distance for the kids.
 If they could not walk, Tony himself borrowed a van and picked them up and took them home after the games.
 He even bussed in kids from North Omaha – another very active gang area of Omaha.

 In 2005, Tony started with six teams.
 By 2006, the league had grown to 20 teams.
 Every year, the league continues to grow.
 In 2016, the league had over 2,000 kids participating, ranging in ages from eight to 18, and 2019 PACE had over 5,800 program participants.
 The league tries to reach kids that would not normally be able to participate due to financial situations and family dynamics.
 These are the kids that are heavily recruited into gangs.
 The league wants to give every kid the experiential opportunity at athletics.

 In 2009, the league expanded to offer a baseball league, which has been quite successful and includes kids that may not play soccer.
 The baseball league is coached by volunteer police officers and helps to establish a strong connection between the community and its police officers.
 The relationships they develop helps residents and participants see officers in a different perspective.
 In turn, the officers also have a different view of the community they serve.